SalesforceCloudServices/lightning-switch-component/README.md

 # Lightning Switch Component
-Lightning Switch Component helps in writing more readable and managable code compare to nested aura:if component.
+Lightning Switch Component helps in writing more readable and manageable code compare to nested aura:if component.

 ### Using aura:if...
 ```sh